Applications for the 2021 Boston Marathon® are officially open! If you are interested in applying, please fill out the application below.

-Tedy’s Team provides it’s runners with an amazing all-around experience from start to finish.
-We provide each of our Boston team runners with:
+Tedy’s Team provides its runners with an amazing all-around experience from start to finish.
+We provide each of our Boston team runners with the following (please note that any of these items listed below may change due to COVID-19 restrictions set in place by the state, the city of Boston and surrounding towns, or the Tedy’s Team Organization):

 - Marathon Registration Fee